Opera in Ukraine: Operetta

-In Ukraine, early examples of operetta include Sewn in Fools (1875) and Eyelashes (1895), comic works by Mark Kropyvnytsky, or For Neman I Go (1872) and Gritsya, Do Not Leave the Party (1873) by Vladimir Alexandrov.
+In Ukraine, early examples of operetta include Sewn in Fools (1875) and Eyelashes (1895), comic works by Mark Kropyvnytsky, or For Neman I Go (1872) and Hryts, Do Not Leave the Party (1873) by Vladimir Alexandrov.

 Modern Ukrainian composers who have since written operettas include Kyrylo Stetsenko, Oleksandr Bilash, Kostiantyn Dankevych, Dmytro Klebanov, Oleksandr Krasotov, Vsevolod Rozhdestvensky, Bohdan Kryzhanivsky, Anatoliy Kos-Anatolsky, Yakiv Tseglyar, Vitaliy Hubarenko, and Lev Kolodub.

 Obstacles to the development of Ukrainian-language opera

 Ukrainian-language opera failed to develop during the 19th century in part due to a lack of suitable venues, and because Ukrainians formed the minority of the population in the majority of Ukraine's cities.
 The tsarist government's policy of curtailing Ukrainian cultural activities, especially following the unsuccessful Polish uprising of 1863, was a further obstacle to the development of Ukrainian-language opera.
 In 1876, the Ems Ukaz prohibited any theatrical productions in Ukrainian—a ban which lasted until 1881.